NEW, AMD uProf 3.5 is now available Jan 17, 2022 Downloads Documentation

 AMD uProf can effectively be used to:

-- Track down the performance bottlenecks (hotspots & micro-architecture) in the source code
+- Characterize the performance bottlenecks (hotspots & micro-architecture) in the source code.

 - New performance analysis type Cache Analysis support in Windows